 There are many causes behind this unwanted behavior, and ways to prevent it – including using tough dog toys.
 We’ll give you our opinion on some of the best dog toys to help you with an aggressive chewer.
 As well as some tips on how to choose the best one for your pooch.

-Good for a game of fetch
+- Can be used for a game of catch

 Designed for safety, the GoughNuts TuG Dog Toy is interactive and durable designed for larger dogs.